Designing an Efficient TSA Security Kiosk Interface

 User Flows

-Before designs, I created a user flow expanding on the provide design mocks (See Image E).
-This served as reference to ensure the interface design moved users forward in the process.
+Before designs, I created a user flow expanding on the provided design mocks (See Image E).
+This served as reference to ensure the interface design moved users forward in the process while covering error states.

 Image E - User Flow demonstrating the passenger verification steps and failure flows.